copernicus-mogley/zkav.club/_pages/home.md

 Organized by Ryan Taylor aka Adjy Leak (youtube.com/adjyleak)

+## Join the club

+- social links, etc

+## Thank you to our sponsors and donors

+Zk Av Club activities are made possible by contributions from organizations, communities and individuals who care about preservation and privacy.

+(Zcash Foundation) + (Least Authority)

 ## Live event production: On-location and Online

 - Event hype, community interaction and support